gpseal/quiz-api/README.md

 - New options will appear, enable **automatic deploys** and choose the appropriate branch to deploy from
 - Under the **"settings"** tab, click **"Reveal Config Vars"**
 - Enter DATABASE_URL (from .env) and the appropriate string to connect to mongodb
-- Enter JWT_SECRET (from .env) and the appropriate string to set tocken password
+- Enter JWT_SECRET (from .env) and the appropriate string to set token password
 - Enter JWT_LIFETIME (from .env) and the appropriate value to set token lifespan
 - Copy the generated URL and use as required